 Specific proposed performance measures including data sources and target information are found in the Annual Performance Progress Report (APPR).
 The department is proposing no amendments of its performance measures for the 2019-21 biennium.
-The 2018 Annual Performance Progress Report will be included in the upcoming 2019-21 Governor's Recommended Budget in the special reports section.
+The 2018 Annual Performance Progress Report is included in the 2019-21 Governor's Recommended Budget documents and is located in the special reports section.